Macron set to ask Sunak for ‘annual payments’ to tackle small boats

 A French government source told the newspaper: “We’re trying to agree with our British counterparts a multi-annual financing framework that would allow us to better plan our actions and increase our human resources, equipment and infrastructure.”

-French official are said to be keen to do more than just put more “boots on the ground” on the beaches at Calais, suggesting they could agree to increase equipment and infrastructure for patrols.
+French officials are said to be keen to do more than just put extra “boots on the ground” on the beaches at Calais, suggesting they could agree to increase equipment and infrastructure for patrols.

-Mr Sunak and Mr Macron are expected to discuss an enhanced security agreement in a bid to stop people-trafficking operations at Calais and elsewhere on the French coast.
+Mr Sunak and Mr Macron are expected to discuss an enhanced security agreement to try to stop people-trafficking operations at Calais and elsewhere on the French coast.

-Former home secretary Suella Braverman in November that to the UK would pay £62m to increase French police patrols by 40 per cent.
+Home secretary Suella Braverman in November said the UK would pay £62m to increase French police patrols by 40 per cent.

 But senior Tory MPs raised concerns about the prospect of a new deal, saying Britain did not appear to be getting value for money from the French.

-Tim Loughton, chairman of the home affairs select committee, said Mr Sunak “should not be transferring more funds to France” unless the French authorities agreed to intercept boats.
+Tim Loughton, chair of the Home Affairs Select Committee, said Mr Sunak “should not be transferring more funds to France” unless the French authorities agreed to intercept boats.

 Former Tory leader Iain Duncan Smith questioned why British funding had not been used on drones with night vision and other technologies.